okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 11. Least Astonishment Principle - Naming should come as no surprise to what it does
 12. Law of Demeter - Divide responsibility between classes

-While I will not go into them in depth here, it is certainly worthwhile reading into them and also challenging them yourself.
+While I will not go into them in-depth here, it is worthwhile reading into them and also challenging them yourself.

 ## Become familiar with the languages documentation

-> "Give me six hours to chop down a tree and I will spend the first four sharpening the ax."
+> "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."

-Abraham Lincoln was quoted for the above, and it is certainly sage advice.
+Abraham Lincoln has been attributed for the above and it is certainly sage advice.
 Before getting too deep into learning a language, become familiar with the language’s official resources.

 ![Golang official docs](../assets/2020-07-05-go-docs.png)